 - For more tips on using Skanect, visit http://skanect.occipital.com/support/

 - For more tips on 3D scanning using the Structure Sensor, visit http://structure.io/getstarted and download the Getting Started Tutorial

-Option 2: Wired Connection (Requires USB Hacker Cable)
+Option 2: Wired Connection with USB Hacker Cable (Monochromatic 3D Scans)

 Apple Mac (OS X):